 The Great Barrier Reef protects the Whitsunday Islands from large swells, making the climate perfect for couples cuddling and getting lost on secluded beaches and hidden bays.

-Hamilton Island is the largest and the most popular island – you can explore the Great barrier Reef, and especially, Heart Reef, from here by helicopter or seaplane flights, or you and your loved one can take a trip with a catamaran to see the coral formations and fish, turtles, and manta rays just below in the deep and pristine waters.
+Hamilton Island is the largest and the most popular island in Australia and provides visitors with easy access to the Great barrier Reef.
+The island also allows travelers to discover the beautiful Heart Reef by helicopter, seaplane flights, or by catamaran in case they want to see the coral formations, fish, turtles, and manta rays just in the deep and pristine waters.

 In terms of vacation rentals and resorts, the island offers a top-notch experience of a five-star luxury resort with two world-class restaurants, Pebble Beach and Long Pavilion, but you can also stay in palm bungalows or hotels with a reef view to feel more grounded and connected to nature.
 No need to travel to Longitude 131 to get a sense of eco-sensitive luxury!